ValdemarOrn/SharpSoundDevice/Readme.md

 # Introduction

-SharpSoundDevice is a library that allows you to develop VST-compatible plugins (or "*devices*") using .NET.
+SharpSoundDevice is a library that allows you to develop VST-compatible plugins (or "devices") using .NET.
 A plugin developer can reference the SharpSoundDevice.dll assembly, develop a plugin that implmenents the IAudioDevice interface and load it in any VST 2.4 -compatible host.

 ![](img/Flow_small.png)